xone4/NexusAI-Cognitive-Lab/README.md

 ---
 ### **Phase 4: Proactive Cognition & Self-Improvement - ✅ Complete**
 *   **Outcome:** Evolved the AI from a reactive to a proactive system.
-The **Analysis Lab** and **Evolution Chamber** provide directed self-optimization, while the **Dreaming Chamber** enables autonomous metacognitive analysis and the generation of new self-improvement directives.
+The **Analysis Lab** provides directed self-optimization, the **Evolution Chamber** offers a powerful engine for solving complex problems through genetic algorithms, and the **Dreaming Chamber** enables autonomous metacognitive analysis and the generation of new self-improvement directives.
+The AI now actively learns from its past to improve its future.

 ---
 ### **Phase 5: Distributed Consciousness & Emergent Strategy - ⚙️ In Progress**
 *   **Objective:** Evolve the Sub-Agent network from a simple delegation system into a competitive, collaborative ecosystem where intelligence can emerge.
 *   **Progress:** The `broadcastProblem` functionality allows the Orchestrator to pose a problem to the entire network of Sub-Agents.
+A simulated bidding process is in place, forming the foundation for decentralized problem-solving.
 *   **Next Steps:**
     1.  **Cognitive Bidding System:** Implement a mechanism where active Sub-Agents can "bid" on a broadcasted problem by autonomously generating their own plans.
     2.  **Autonomous Orchestration:** The Orchestrator will analyze the bids and select the most promising plan, initiating a truly decentralized problem-solving process.
 The system will learn which Sub-Agents are most effective at which tasks.